PJs

 Extending the definition of purity in Rust

 In this post I propose an extension of Rust’s purity rules.
 The short version is that pure functions would be allowed to mutate data owned by their &mut parameters.
 This extends the current Rust purity rules which allow pure functions to invoke impure closures so long as they are an argument to the function.
 The principle is the same: pure functions are functions whose side-effects can be completely determined by examining their parameters (for the more formally minded among you, this is effectively an effect-parametric system with very lightweight notation).
+The rest of the post is an elaboration and justification of this idea.

 read more →